ChrisGrattoni/partitionoptimizer/README.md

 		0291817791, Abel, Niels, Henrik, D
 		0999023822, John, Mikey, Norman, A

-It is just a list of students and the A/B/C/D groups to which they have been assigned.
+It is just a list of students and the A/B/C/D cohorts to which they have been assigned.
 The course_analysis report is meant to analyze the final results of these particular A/B/C/D assignments.
 You may consider sorting by "In Compliance" to locate all courses that have been reported as "No."

 Some of these courses will not be "In Compliance" because they are simply too large.
 This program defines a course as "In Compliance" if it has no more than 9 students to the A-group, 9 students to the B-group, 9 students to the C-group, and 9 students to the D-group.
 This is impossible if the course has 40 students in it.

-Other courses will not be "In Compliance" because they have an imbalance in the size of the A/B/C/D groups that is too large.
+Other courses will not be "In Compliance" because they have an imbalance in the size of the A/B/C/D cohorts that is too large.
 You can identify these courses by looking for a large value of "Max Deviation" (as well as "In Compliance" = "No").
 Sometimes, it will be possible to get some of these course to be "In Compliance" by running the algorithm longer (or running on a few machines and selecting the best results).
 However, schedule optimization is well known to be a difficult problem, and it is not realistic to expect 100% of courses achieving a rating of "In Compliance."

 _Note:_ This output report is still under development, particularly how to classify a course as "In Compliance."